“What are you thinking?” asks a voice in the twilight, offering me an invitation to articulate my musings.

 “Looks like you’ve got something on your mind,” said a voice, pulling me back to the sand beneath my feet.

 “Yeah, I guess,” I said turning.

 A tan-skinned man in shorts and a white t-shirt approached my post and smiled.
 He had dark shiny eyes and the most beautiful teeth.
 Beside him was a black wolf of a dog who was gentle, but eager.
 We got to talking about the beach and the water and our respective desires to be present in the moment.
-He’d just returned from a week of white sands oil Hawaii, and found the beaches in the Bay left something to be desired by comparison.
+He’d just returned from a week of white sands in Hawaii, and found the beaches in the Bay left something to be desired by comparison.

-He was stopping at the shore on his way back the chiropractor.
+He was stopping at the shore on his way back from the chiropractor.
 I shared that I was a writer, obsessed with the ocean.

 “You look like a writer,” he said.
 It may have been a line, but that didn’t much matter.